-The panelists will explore the key role that museums can play today in enhancing public understanding of world cultures and specifically address how the Smithsonian’s National Museum of Asian art educates global audiences about Chinese art and culture, building on a history of excellence in scholarship, programming, and international collaboration.
+On June 16, we presented “Enhancing Understanding: Chinese Art & Culture in the Museum.”
+The panelists explored the key role that museums can play today in enhancing public understanding of world cultures and specifically addressed how the Smithsonian’s National Museum of Asian art educates global audiences about Chinese art and culture, building on a history of excellence in scholarship, programming, and international collaboration.

 Chase F. Robinson